Martin O'Donnell: Bungie

+Post-Bungie

+In 2015, O'Donnell founded video game development studio Highwire Games.
+He worked on the soundtrack to their debut game Golem, a VR game which was released on November 15, 2019.
+A musical prequel album to the game, Echoes of the First Dreamer (The Musical Prequel to Golem) was released by video game music label Materia Collective.

 Collections

 O'Donnell's music has been packaged into several soundtrack collections.
 For Halo's music, O'Donnell created "frozen" arrangements that represented an approximation of a play-through of the games.
 The Halo Original Soundtrack sold over 40,000 copies, and was followed by two different releases of the music to Halo 2.
 The two volumes of the Halo 2 Original Soundtrack were produced by Nile Rodgers, with the first album being released in sync with the video game in 2004 and became the best-selling game soundtrack of all time in the United States.
 The second album was released more than a year after the soundtrack had been mixed and mastered.

 The Halo 3 Original Soundtrack was released in November 2007, and featured a fan contribution that was the select winner from a pool of entries judged by O'Donnell, Rodgers, and others.
 All of O'Donnell's work on the series was repackaged as Halo Trilogy—The Complete Original Soundtracks in December 2008, alongside preview tracks written by Halo Wars composer Stephen Rippy.
 The music to Halo 3: ODST was released as a two-disc set to coincide with the game's release on September 22, 2009.
 Reach's soundtrack was available in digital formats the same day as the game's release on September 14, 2010; the physical two-disc soundtrack was released September 28, 2010.

-On September 26, 2014 O'Donnell's soundtrack to Bungie's first installment of the Destiny franchise was released, shortly before his termination from the company.
+On September 26, 2014, O'Donnell's soundtrack to Bungie's first installment of the Destiny franchise was released, several months after his termination from the company.